-Analysts said the small decline in initial jobless claims last week was indicative of a labor market that was slowly healing and meant benchmark lending rates would in the current zero to 0.25 percent range for a while.
+Analysts said the small decline in initial jobless claims last week was indicative of a labor market that was slowly healing and meant benchmark lending rates would stay in the current zero to 0.25 percent range for a while.

-The claims data covered the survey period for the government's employment report for March, which will be released April 2.
+The claims data covered part of the survey period for the government's employment report for March, which will be released April 2.
 Analysts expect this key data to show job growth in March, led by temporary hiring for the 2010 census.

 About 8.4 million jobs have been lost since the start of the recession in December 2007 and creating employment is critical to the economy's transition from a government-aided recovery to a self-sustained one.